 Is organic the past or the future of Kerala?plantrich

 The recent floods, which ravaged the state, have adversely affected our organic farmers in Wayanad and Idukki.
 Did you know that it takes approximately around 3-4 years to prepare the land for organic farming?
 Our organic farmers in Idukki who contributed 4% to the current organic market size proved the misconception that organic land would produce less wrong.
-However, this contribution would decrease in the next upcoming years due to the Kerala floods 2018, which washed away not only the homes, livestock, and belongings of the organic farmers but also the productive soil.
+However, this contribution would decrease in next upcoming years due to Kerala floods 2018, which washed away not only the homes, livestock, and belongings of organic farmers but also the productive soil.

 Unless these farmers are revived with a fresh hope of life and inputs for survival, Kerala floods would also mark the death of organic Kerala.
 The gestation periods of the perennial crops are 3-4 years, so it will take a minimum of 4-5 years for an agricultural rehabilitation.
-Hence, the losses calculated are for the next 4 years.
+Hence, the losses calculated are for next 4 years.
 This is a huge period and if our organic farmers were not supported, Kerala would see the death rates rising with a high ratio of suicides along with the end of ‘green Kerala’.

 Should we leave Organic Green Kerala page in history or should we revive it for future generation?
 Should we let our organic farmers who provided the best vegetables and best organic food produce on our tables to perish as aftermath of Kerala floods 2018?